 - Keeping your blood pressure down.
 If you have high blood pressure, it can lead to a whole host of other, more serious, health issues such as heart disease, stroke, and kidney problems.
 Any of these could be potential factors for a life insurer to deny you coverage.
 Controlling your blood pressure can be done by exercising regularly, eating a healthy diet, and getting enough sleep each night.

 - Maintaining a healthy weight.
 Today, it is estimated that roughly 30% of Americans are overweight.
-This is due in large part to the unhealthy diet that many people partake in regularly that consists of processed, greasy, fatty foods.
+Usually, this is because of unhealthy diet that many people partake in regularly that consists of processed, greasy, fatty foods.
 High body weight is not just a problem in and of itself, but it can also lead to other serious health issues as well.
 One important factor is every carrier uses a different system for determining “healthy weight” – some companies are more liberal than others.